-- Use the dipstick to check the engine oil level. - Top up the oil with the engine stopped and the Pisten-Bully standing on level, horizontal ground.
-The oil level must be between the min. and max. marks
+- O Use the dipstick to check the engine oil level. - Top up the oil with the engine stopped and the Pisten-Bully standing on level, horizontal ground.
+The oil level must be between the min. and max. marks on the oil dipstick.

 Use only approved engine oil (see fluids and lubricants specifications).
-Overview